Peter0x44/vidir-c-portable/README.md

 - **Windows XP Compatible**: Uses Win32 API calls compatible with Windows XP and later.
 - **Unicode Support**: Full Unicode support.
 Editor must support UTF-8.
-- **No CRT Dependency**: Links only against kernel32.dll and shell.dll.
+- **No CRT Dependency**: Links only against kernel32.dll and shell32.dll.
 - **Unity Build System**: Only a single .c file to compile .
 - **Public Domain**: Dedicated to the public domain.